hackdaymanifesto/site/index.markdown

 If there's a waiting list for the event, make sure to explain how it works.

-#### What to ask for

 Most registration forms lets applicants enter name, contact details and food preferences/allergies (if applicable).
-Depending on your event and your venue, you might want to ask for additional information - this manifest lists a few other topics which might make sense to add to the registration form.
+Depending on your event and your venue, you might want to ask for additional information - this manifesto lists a few other topics which might make sense to add to the registration form.

 There are also a number of things you probably should _not_ ask for, like